We Have Answers.

 A. Yes.
 The Santa Barbara Home Power Program is supported both by the City of Santa Barbara and Santa Barbara Clean Energy.
 This partnership will deliver affordable, sustainable, and resilient energy to Santa Barbara County residents through fully-financed residential solar microgrids.
 All partners share the belief that a home with a microgrid is a resilient home and a community with a network of microgrids is a resilient community.
 It’s also a great benefit that the Program’s power is less expensive than the utility power.

 Q: How Is this Program Different from Other Solar Energy Companies?

 A: A key differentiator over other solar energy companies is that the Santa Barbara Home Power Program covers the costs of a complete and customized solar power and battery storage system.
-There is no credit check, no financing and no lien on your property.
-All residents of Santa Barbara County are eligible regardless of their income or credit score.
-Additionally, through the partnership with the City, the Santa Barbara Home Power Program strives to improve community resilience by building local energy generation and storage, and protection against potential grid outages and rising prices.
+There is no FICO score required, no financing, and no lien on your property.
+The Santa Barbara Home Power Program conducts a title search on the property to make sure the titled owner is aware of the upcoming solar and battery installation on their property.
+All residents of our partner communities are eligible to apply regardless of income or credit score.

 Q: Why Is the City of Santa Barbara Partnering with the Santa Barbara Home Power Program?